CR0NYM3X/POSTGRESQL/Configuración basica Postgresql.conf  .md

 PROMPT2:  Es el prompt secundario que aparece cuando tienes una consulta incompleta o necesitas continuar una línea.

+--    In prompt1:
+--         = normally
+--         ^ if in single-line mode
+--         ! if the session is disconnected from the database --      In prompt2:
+--         the sequence is replaced by -, *, a single quote, a double quote, --         or a dollar sign, depending on whether psql expects more input --         because the command wasn't terminated yet -- %x : Transaction status:
+--           an empty string when not in a transaction block, --         * when in a transaction block
+--         ! when in a failed transaction block,
+--         ? when the transaction state is indeterminate (for example, because there is no connection).
+-- %[...%] : terminal control characters

 /* ANSI control sequences http://www.termsys.demon.co.uk/vtansi.htm
 Display Attribute   FG / BG Color
 0 Reset ALL         30 / 40 Black